 Has your child been charged with Minor in Possession?

 If your child has been charged with minor in possession you probably have questions.
-The criminal defense attorneys at Copley Roth and Wilson LLC have the answers.
+The criminal defense attorneys at Copley Roth and Davies LLC have the answers.
 A minor in possession charge can be a simple hiccup on what will be a normal productive life or it can be the beginning of a destructive path.
 Often, the way that this charge is handled with both your child, your attorney, and the court can be the difference between those two outcomes.
 Your child needs to understand the seriousness of the matter as well as the implications on their future but also needs to be reassured and supported at the same time.
-The criminal defense attorneys at Copley Roth and Wilson LLC know just how to maintain that balance while advocating for your child's rights.
+The criminal defense attorneys at Copley Roth and Davies LLC know just how to maintain that balance while advocating for your child's rights.

 Minor in possession cases are not always as open and shut as one would think, they can be defended and they can be beat.
-When the odds are stacked against your child the attorney's at Copley Roth and Wilson can do their best to mitigate the negative impact on your child.
+When the odds are stacked against your child the attorney's at Copley Roth and Davies can do their best to mitigate the negative impact on your child.
 Here are a few commonly asked questions concerning minor in possession charges in Kansas.

 If your child has been accused of Minor in Possession call (913) 732-3014 for a free consultation.